yuwingki/Portfolio/README.md

 * Convert a business process into the data structures and algorithms required to model it.

 # [Project 5: 2023 Super Bowl Game Day Analytics Challenge](https://www.linkedin.com/posts/wingki-yu_about-two-months-ago-himmie-tszhim-lau-and-activity-7056703254834917376-OcD8?utm_source=share&utm_medium=member_desktop)
-About of 7M data scrapped from Twitter, Performed voice comparison and estimated the Return On Ad Spend (ROAS) using data scrapped from Twitter
+* Performed voice comparison and estimated the Return On Ad Spend (ROAS) of Super Bowl advertisements

 # References Used to Create the Page
 * Here is the [Youtube video](https://www.youtube.com/watch?v=1aXk2RViq3c) that has provided me with a lot of help in building the foundation for my portfolio.
 I definitely recommend their channel.
 Aside from building a portfolio, it also gave helpful and up-to-date tips for becoming a successful data scientist.